Religion in Enlightenment England

 The authors included in this collection confronted the rise of modern science and forged new rules of modern toleration.
-Their writing reveals the unprecedented spiritual authority assumed by women and how emotion came to be the center of religion.
+Their writing reveals the unprecedented spiritual authority assumed by women and helps explain how emotion moved to the center of religious experience.
 Religion in Enlightenment England captures the literary energy and excitement unleashed by the Enlightenment itself: authors engage one another in spirited dialogue that pits reason against revelation, religious conformity against dissent, innovation against tradition, and Freethinking against natural religion.

 An indispensable asset for any scholar’s library, the anthology includes texts by William Law, John Bunyan, Elizabeth Singer Rowe, John and Charles Wesley, Richard Baxter, John Toland, Mary Astell, Daniel Defoe, John Norris, Margaret Fell Fox, Isaac Watts, Thomas Traherne, John Tillotson, William Penn, and Anne Conway.

 X. The Hymn

 XI.
 Spiritual Autobiography